You May Have Differing Views on What Makes a Good Leader

-Generally, you might think of a good leader as a person who is able to use their vision to inspire others towards common goals.
-It often requires being able to spot the potential in people and be willing to develop that potential.
+You might think of a good leader as a person who is able to use their vision to inspire others towards common goals.
+Someone you enjoy working with as a team.
+It often requires a good leader being able to spot the potential in people and be willing to develop that potential.
 It requires humility, strength of values, ambition to succeed and courage.

 It may feel safer to keep our heads down and get on with our lives.
 So one important aspect of leadership is courage.
 From ‘Dare to Lead’ Brene Brown writes extensively about this subject and defines 4 pillars of courageous leadership: